ClubStrideSolutions/NLP-Tool-For-YPAR/README.md

 ## 🙏 Acknowledgments

-- UC Berkeley for design inspiration
+- Professional design community for inspiration
 - OpenAI for GPT models
 - Streamlit for the framework
 - Youth Participatory Action Research community